wultra/powerauth-mobile-sdk/docs/Migration-from-1.6-to-1.7.md

 - PowerAuth mobile SDK is now using custom "User-Agent" for all HTTP requests initiated from the library.
   - You can see how's user agent string constructed by reading a new `userAgent` property of `PowerAuthClientConfiguration` object.
   - To set the previous networking behavior, you can set `nil`

-### Other changes in 1.7.2+

-- Changed value returned from `PowerAuthCorePassword.validatePasswordComplexity()` function, including the prototype of the validation block.
+- Please read also [Changes introduced in 1.7.2](#changes-in-172) version.

 ## iOS & tvOS App Extensions